 Crabtree Falls

-Note: as of July 2025, this section of the Blue Ridge Parkway is closed, and access to Crabtree Falls is restricted.
+Note: The Blue Ridge Parkway is working to restore access to Crabtree Falls, but access to the Crabtree Falls Trail is restricted.
 We’ll keep you up to date on its status on our social media!

 Crabtree Falls is one of the most beautiful waterfalls in North Carolina, especially along the Blue Ridge Parkway (MP 339).
 It’s just 45 miles north of Asheville, and you can follow one of two routes to reach the 70-foot waterfall.